-If your records or recollections would help us to determine whether individuals might have been affected in any way that might warrant their being sought and notified, your assistance would be greatly appreciated.
-If it would serve your convenience, we would be pleased to have a representative of the Agency visit you to discuss this matter further.
+We find that you were directly interested in some aspects of the MKULTRA program during your association with the If you have any records or recollections that would help us to determine whether individuals who may have been involved as subjects in drug research or experimentation might have been adversely affected, your assistance would be greatly appreciated.
+If it would serve your convenience we would be pleased to have a representative of the Agency visit you to discuss this matter further.